Zuehlke/software-engineering-corner/drafts/fpga-digital-twins.md

 *"Be quicketh or Thy head shall tumble"* and the deal was made.
 <br><br>
 Well, how do you proceed?
-Waterfall methology states, that we build first, then verify and test.
+Waterfall methodology states, that we build first, then verify and test.
 So, you begin carving stones.
 You carve and carve, carry the finished blocks over long distances from the quarry to the site, put one on top of another, build walls, roofs and polish the door handles.
 Finally, after a year or three, the castle is finished.